edwardsteddy514-dev/cannonball-trajectory-drag/paper.md

 - $k_2, k_3$ are two successive refinements of the slope at the interval's midpoint.
 - $k_4$ is the slope at the (estimated) end of the interval.

 This gives local error of $O(dt^5)$ per step, far better than Euler's $O(dt^2)$, at the cost of four function evaluations instead of one.
-Because the drag dynamics are nonlinear but smooth (no stiffness), a fixed step size of $dt = 0.001\,$s proved accurate and stable.
+Because the drag dynamics are nonlinear but smooth (no stiffness), a fixed step size of dt = 0.001 s proved accurate and stable.

 **Landing detection:** since the integrator only checks the sign of $y$ after each fixed step, the exact moment of impact is refined via linear interpolation between the last two points straddling $y=0$, rather than requiring an impractically small step size to land exactly on the ground.